 In some cases, it is easy to identify a person's triggers, based upon when symptoms develop (eg, during a particular season, after exposure to a dog or cat, etc).
 In people with year-round symptoms, it may be more difficult to pinpoint the allergen(s).

 First-line treatment also usually includes one or more medications (eg, nasal glucocorticoid sprays, antihistamines).
 Medications for allergic rhinitis and allergic conjunctivitis are discussed in separate topic reviews.
-(See "Patient information: Allergic rhinitis (seasonal allergies) (Beyond the Basics)" and "Patient information: Conjunctivitis (pinkeye) (Beyond the Basics)".)
+(See "Patient education: Allergic rhinitis (seasonal allergies) (Beyond the Basics)" and "Patient education: Conjunctivitis (pinkeye) (Beyond the Basics)".)

 If symptoms are severe or persist despite avoidance of the allergen, the person may be referred to an allergy specialist for further testing and treatment.
 Allergy specialists can identify each person's triggers, so that he or she can focus on reducing exposure to the triggers that are important for them.

 Once a person's trigger(s) have been identified, the next step is to reduce exposure to those specific allergens.
 Triggers may be present at work or at home, although for most people, the home environment is the primary source.
 It is especially important to reduce exposure to triggers in the bedroom because most people spend a significant number of hours there.
 However, to be effective, changes must be made throughout the entire home (table 1).